Keeping your remote workers together as a team can be challenging.

 For teams who never meet face to face, there are plenty of solutions to mimic office banter and create real human connections.
 Bring fun and a sense of togetherness into your remote company with these tools for virtual team building activities.

-1. Recognition: to nurture a great company culture
+1. Celebration hub: to nurture a great company culture

 You can't really pin a fun picture of the employee of the week on the wall if you're a remote team.
 So how do you make sure your team members get the recognition they deserve and know others are celebrating with them?
-Try Perkbox Recognition.
+Try Perkbox Celebration hub.

 2. Donut for Slack: mix and match team members